lumi-ai-factory/data_management/content/3-From-Data-to-Scalable-AI.md

 ---
-title: "From Data to Scalable AI - FAIR‑Aligned Data Lifecycle Management for AI & HPC"
+title: "3.
+From Data to Scalable AI"
 nav_order: 6
 ---

-# From Data to Scalable AI - FAIR‑Aligned Data Lifecycle Management for AI & HPC
+# 3. From Data to Scalable AI - FAIR‑Aligned Data Lifecycle Management for AI & HPC

 > [!tip]
 > ## **Section at a glance**